Genesis 2: A Commentary

 (2:8) “The Lord God planted a garden toward the east, in Eden; and there He placed the man whom He had formed.”

 Was Eden a real place?
-Notice, that Moses doesn’t call it the Garden of Eden, but the Garden in Eden.
-Eden seems like the larger territory, and the Garden was a smaller subsection in it.
+Yes.
+Moses doesn’t call it the Garden of Eden, but the Garden in Eden.
+Eden appears to be the larger territory, and the Garden was a smaller territory within it.

 Later authors refer to this as a historical place.
 Ezekiel compares the cultivation of the land of Israel to the Garden: “This desolate land has become like the garden of Eden; and the waste, desolate and ruined cities are fortified and inhabited” (Ezek.
 36:35; cf. Joel 2:3; Isa.
 51:3).
 If we deny the reality of Eden in the past, then we tacitly deny God’s restoration in the future (Rev. 2:7; 22:1-2).
 The two hang together.